PR Measurement with Google Analytics

-The ability to set goals based on data and measure results is one of the hottest trends in content marketing for 2019
+The ability to set goals based on data and measure results is one of the hottest trends in Public Relations and content marketing for 2022.

 And that's just one of the things you can do when you learn to use data and analytics as part of your everyday PR and content marketing work.